Guinness Sourdough Bread Recipe (Great for St. Patrick’s)

 Make the Dough

-1. In a large mixing bowl, add active sourdough starter and room temperature Guinness.
+1. In a straight-edge bowl, add active sourdough starter and room temperature Guinness.
 Mix with a Danish dough whisk or your hand until it looks like a brown, milky liquid.

 2. To a separate bowl, add the bread flour, rye flour, cocoa powder and salt.
 Whisk until evenly combined.
 Then pour the dry ingredients into the wet ingredients.
 Be sure to mix until all of the flour is incorporated.
 The dough will look shaggy, not like a uniform dough ball.

-3. Cover the bowl with plastic wrap (I use a reusable shower cap) and let the dough rest for at least 30 minutes before you move on to the next step.
+3. Cover the bowl with the plastic cover or plastic wrap and let the dough rest for at least 30 minutes before you move on to the next step.

 Stretch and Folds